NotePlan/plugins/dwertheimer.MathSolver/README.md

 ## Basic Numbers

-- Placing basic numbers on a line works like a calculator (e.g. 2 *3* 5)
+- Placing basic numbers on a line works like a calculator (include operators, e.g. "2 + 3 + 4" or simply put a number on each line vertically)
 - Each successive line is automatically added by default unless the line is assigned to a variable, e.g.

 ```math